SegWit: Malleability

 A transaction uses unused outputs from a previous transaction(s) known as unspent transaction outputs (UTXO).
 This results in a chain of related transactions linked by their transaction identifier.
 However, it is possible for someone to change (mutate) unconfirmed bitcoin transactions without making them invalid, which changes the transaction's identifier, making child transactions invalid (i.e., link between transactions are broken).

-Segregated Witnesses as a solution
+Segregated witnesses as a solution

 The signature data called the witness would be separated from the Merkle tree record of who is sending or receiving the bitcoins.
 The witness data is moved to the end, and each byte of it would only count as one quarter of a "unit".
 It also addresses signature malleability, by serializing signatures separately from the rest of the transaction data, so that the transaction ID is no longer malleable.

 Activation

-On 21 July 2017, bitcoin miners locked-in a software upgrade referred to as Bitcoin Improvement Proposal (BIP) 91, meaning that the Segregated Witness upgrade activated at block 477,120.
+The activation window for the SegWit upgrade started at Midnight 15 November 2016 UTC, and would run until Midnight 15 November 2017 UTC.

+SegWit would only be activated once at least 95% of miners signaled readiness for the upgrade across a target adjustment period of 2016 blocks.

+On 9 August 2017, a milestone was reached when 100% of miners between blocks 477,792 to 479,807 signaled support for SegWit, which meant the SegWit upgrade was "locked in" and would be fully activated roughly two weeks later at the start of the following target adjustment period.